anuragrudra81/Project2/wp-content/plugins/woocommerce-currency-switcher/readme.txt

 &#9989;&nbsp;Ability to recount order from any currency to the basic currency in multi currency mode of the plugin

-&#9989;&nbsp;**Possible to change currency according to the language**: if you you using WPML or Polylang plugins in your shop and by business logic you want to set currency according to the current language [it is possible with FOX API](https://currency-switcher.com/switch-currency-with-language-change/)
+&#9989;&nbsp;**Possible to change currency according to the language**: if you you using WPML or Polylang plugins in your shop and by business logic you want to set currency according to the current language [it is possible with WOOCS API](https://currency-switcher.com/switch-currency-with-language-change/)

-&#9989;&nbsp;FOX understand currency in the site link as [demo.currency-switcher.com/?currency=EUR](https://demo.currency-switcher.com/?currency=EUR)
+&#9989;&nbsp;WOOCS understand currency in the site link as [demo.currency-switcher.com/?currency=EUR](https://demo.currency-switcher.com/?currency=EUR)

 &#9989;&nbsp;**No GET data in the link**: switches currency without GET properties (?currency=USD) in the link (optionally)

 &#9989;&nbsp;**Smart Designer**: Interactive customization of currency drop-down.
 [Description](https://currency-switcher.com/how-to-customize-currency-switcher-view/), [Demo page](https://demo.currency-switcher.com/woocs-smart-designer).

-&#9989;&nbsp;**Selected currency storage**: For the site admin FOX provides set of mechanisms to storage user selected currency on different hosting architectures: Session, Transient, Memcached, Redis
+&#9989;&nbsp;**Selected currency storage**: For the site admin WOOCS provides set of mechanisms to storage user selected currency on different hosting architectures: Session, Transient, Memcached, Redis

 &#9989;&nbsp;**Wide API**: For site developer - advanced [API functionality set](https://currency-switcher.com/codex/) which allows to manipulate with prices and their rates on the fly using conditional logic